Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

-\pparagraph{Constant Utility Gap} Using~\lemref{pruning} and~\lemref{maxsse}, simulating a constant-gap protocol using a $\sf{P^{\sf{NEXP}[O(1)]}}$ machine $M$ is easy.
-In particular, there are at most $O(1)$ subforms that are reachable under any strategy profile $s$, and the total expected payment of the provers conditioned on reaching these subforms will be in one of the $O(1)$ subintervals.
+There are at most $O(1)$ subforms that are reachable under any strategy profile $s$, and the total expected payment of the provers conditioned on reaching these subforms will be in one of the $O(1)$ subintervals.
 Thus, there are $O(1)$~combinations of total expected payments on all subforms (including the whole game). $M$ queries its $\sf{NEXP}$ oracle whether there exists an SSE that achieves that combination of total expected payments on those subforms, for all combinations.
-Then, $M$ finds the maximum among all of the combinations that got a ``yes.''
-Such a maximum is guaranteed to exist for an ncRIP protocol and finally $M$ queries the oracle for the answer bit of the corresponding SSE by giving the dominant profile of total expected payments over the subgames.

 \begin{lemma}\lemlabel{const-upper} $\cncRIP \subseteq \sf{P^{NEXP[O(1)]}}$. \end{lemma}